 After law school, Shea was invited to and accepted a post-graduate term at the Holy See Mission to the United Nations in New York City.
 On behalf of the Holy See, Shea attended U.N.
 Security Council meetings that focused on global conflicts and the First Committee on Disarmament and International Security.
 He also spoke on behalf of the Holy See at a gathering on the importance of educating children.

 After his first year of law school, Shea spent the summer working for Judge Douglas N. Frazier of the U.S. District Court for the Middle District of Florida in Fort Myers.
 Following his second year of law school Shea spent the summer conducting legal research and drafting documents for Justice Tom Parker of the Alabama Supreme Court and the Civil Litigation Division at the Office of the Alabama Attorney General.

 Nashville Bar Association

-Shea is active in the Nashville community through Holy Family Catholic Church and the Belonging Co.
+Shea is active in the Nashville community through Holy Family Catholic Church.